Frida Tsai: Political career

 In November 2015, the Democratic Progressive Party announced that Tsai had been placed on its party list for the January 2016 legislative elections.
 She was subsequently elected to the Legislative Yuan via proportional representation.
 In June, Tsai was invited to participate in a tribunal called to review cases under the purview of the International Covenant on Economic, Social and Cultural Rights.
 During her legislative tenure, Tsai proposed amendments to the Animal Protection Act that require permits to be issued before animals can perform in public.
 She has also cosponsored an amendment to the Housing Act differentiating between property and residency rights.
 Tsai became founding leader of the Taiwan-Italy Inter-Parliamentary Amity Association within the Legislative Yuan in December 2016.
 Tsai faced Ma Wen-chun in Nantou County's second district during the 2020 legislative elections.
 Tsai was nominated Democratic Progressive Party candidate for the Nantou County magistracy during the 2022 local election cycle.
 After losing the election to Hsu Shu-hua, Tsai was a candidate for the by-election to fill Hsu's legislative seat.
 Tsai narrowly defeated former magistrate Lin Ming-chen, becoming the first DPP legislator to serve the Nantou II constituency.

+She lost the 2024 Taiwanese legislative election to Kuomintang candidate Yu Hao.